AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 ---
-title: Setup a local development environment for Forms as a Cloud Service
+title: Setup a local development environment for AEM Forms as a Cloud Service
-description: Setup a local development environment for Forms as a Cloud Service
+description: Setup a local development environment for AEM Forms as a Cloud Service
 ---

-# Set up a local development environment for Forms as a Cloud Service {#overview}
+# Set up a local development environment for AEM Forms as a Cloud Service {#overview}

 You can use the local development environment to create and test adaptive forms without connecting to the service.
-Adobe provides FaaCS SDK for the local development to help test all the cloud-ready functionalities.
-When your forms and related assets are ready and tested on the local development environment, you can import these forms and related assets to a FaaCS instance for publishing.
+Adobe provides a SDK for the local development to help test all the cloud-ready functionalities.
+When your forms and related assets are ready and tested on the local development environment, you can import these forms and related assets to a AEM Forms as a Cloud Service instance for publishing.

 ## Pre-requistes